 Benedictine University's Annual Security Report and Annual Fire Safety Report are available online.
 These reports meet the requirements of the Jeanne Clery Disclosure of Campus Security Policies and Campus Crime Statistics Act for the reporting of crime statistics, fire safety information, and other relevant University policies.
-The electronic versions of these reports are available on the Benedictine University website at: ben.edu/police/upload/Mesa-Annual-Security-Report-2015-Final.pdf.
+The electronic versions of these reports are available on the Benedictine University website at ben.edu/police or http://ben.edu/police/upload/Mesa-Annual-Security-and-Fire-Safety-Report-2016-2.pdf

-Printed copies of these reports may be obtained at the Benedictine University Police Department in Lisle or by calling the non-emergency telephone number (630) 829-6122.
+Printed copies of these reports may be obtained at the Benedictine University at Mesa Public Safety department or by calling (602) 888-5516.